philiplugt/apple-calculator-clone/README.md

 - The font is different, this project simply used Arial
 - The number on the display does not decrease in font size as the maximum width is reached, it overflows instead
 - No keyboard shortcuts have been implemented
+- The original calculator has a slightly transparent and blurred background

 ### Sources and useful links